 Aligning global shipping with society's goals

-We are delighted to announce the Sea Cargo Charter which sets a new benchmark for responsible shipping, transparent climate reporting, and improved decision making in line with agreed climate targets.
+The Sea Cargo Charter provides a framework for aligning chartering activities with responsible environmental behavior.
+It sets a benchmark for responsible shipping, transparent climate reporting, and improved decision making in line with agreed climate targets.

-A group of the world’s largest energy, agriculture, mining, and commodity trading companies will for the first time assess and disclose the climate alignment of their shipping activities.
+A group of the world’s largest energy, agriculture, mining, and commodity trading companies have commited for the first time to assess and disclose the climate alignment of their shipping activities.

 The Sea Cargo Charter establishes a common baseline to quantitatively assess and disclose whether shipping activities are aligned with adopted climate goals.
 The Sea Cargo Charter is consistent with the policies and ambitions adopted by member states of the UN’s International Maritime Organization, including its ambition to reduce greenhouse gas emissions from international shipping by at least 50% by 2050.